2Checkout Payment Gateway Setup Instructions

 After you have chosen which gateway options you want to use, enter your 2Checkout account information:

-Instant Notification Service (INS)
+2. Setup Instant Notification Service (INS) in 2Checkout

-Note: please replace "example.com" with the appropriate name of your website.
+Replace "example.com" with the appropriate name of your website.

-If you find that your INS requests are failing, make sure that you're using the same protocol for all requests.
+If you find that your INS requests are failing, make sure you're using the same protocol for all requests.
 For example, if you make your request via HTTP, but then require HTTPS for incoming requests (from 2Checkout for example) then they'll fail, since they don't match.